-Each of these six apartments (ranging from 22 to 38 square meters) will be rehabilitated by duos of forward-thinking brands and designers committed to sustainability, offering six variations of hem in a 16th century historic mansion, a hôtel particulier.
+Each of these six apartments (ranging from 22 to 38 square meters) have been rehabilitated by duos of forward-thinking brands and designers committed to sustainability, offering six variations of hem in a 16th century historic mansion, a hôtel particulier.
 In Swedish, home can be described with two words: hus, referring to an impersonal physical space, or hem, which expresses notions of belonging, security and comfort, with a positive emotional association.

 Carl Malmsten AB – Anna Kraitz

-Thomas Eriksson Arkitekter – Ulf Agnér
+TEA – Ulf Agnér

 Beckmans College of Design Stockholm – Paris College of Art

 Svenskt Tenn – in line with the philosophies of Estrid Ericsson and Josef Frank